-- ► Collect and review any pertinent background information, such as topographic mapping, historic aerial photographs and any previous reports that would pertain to the channel/road crossing. - Use available mapping to delineate channel reach boundaries - Delineate the meander belt on a reach basis in the vicinity of the study area - ► Complete field reconnaissance to confirm existing geomorphic conditions, document evidence of active erosion and confirm desktop results
+- Collect and review any pertinent background information, such as topographic mapping, historic aerial photographs and any previous reports that would pertain to the channel/road crossing. - Use available mapping to delineate channel reach boundaries - Identify and evaluate headwater drainage features - Delineate the meander belt on a reach basis in the vicinity of the study area - ► Complete field reconnaissance to confirm existing geomorphic conditions, document evidence of active erosion and confirm desktop results - ► Calculate erosion threshold values for detailed sites for incorporation into the preliminary SWM plan the Middle Branch: the Hornby Tributary in the east and the Middle Branch of Sixteen Mile Creek in the west (Figure 2.5.1.).
+The two tributaries converge immediately upstream of the Hwy 401 crossing of the Middle Branch of the Sixteen Mile Creek.

 The Premier Gateway study area is located towards the upper portion of the Sixteen Mile Creek watershed, specifically in Subwatershed 4 (Dillon, 2000).
 Subwatershed 4 forms part of the overall drainage system associated with the Middle Branch of Sixteen Mile Creek.
-Within the Premier Gateway study area, the surface drainage features are associated with two tributaries to the Middle Branch: the Hornby Tributary in the east and the Middle Sixteen Mile Creek Tributary in the west (Figure 2.5.1.).
-The two tributaries converge immediately upstream of the Hwy 401 crossing of the Middle Branch of the Sixteen Mile Creek.
+Within the Premier Gateway study area, the surface drainage features are associated with two tributaries to the foundation of the characterization work, as well as the field program, ensuring proper focus on pertinent characteristics.